macca448/IRremoteESP8266_patch/README.md

 ### How to apply this patch

-####  1. If you haven't already install IRremoteESP8266 (v2.8.6) via Arduino IDE Library Manager - NOTE: The following image shows an error free compile of my [IR-Blaster](https://github.com/macca448/ESP-IR-Blaster) project using an `ESP32 v3.x` and `IRsend.h` along with current versions of all other included libraries.
+####  1. If you haven't already install IRremoteESP8266 (v2.8.6) via Arduino IDE Library Manager - NOTE: The following image shows an error free compile of my [IR-Blaster](https://github.com/macca448/ESP-IR-Blaster) project using `ESP32 v3.x` and `IRsend.h` along with current versions of all other included libraries.

    ![](https://github.com/macca448/IRremoteESP8266_patch/blob/main/assets/images/IDE_compile.jpg)